 If you recently left, was fired, or laid off from your job in Chicago, you have the right to receive your final paycheck in a timely manner.
 It is protected by Illinois’s labor law, but some employees may find themselves in the difficult situation of their employer refusing to pay their final paycheck.
 If that is the case, our employment lawyers can help you determine the best option to pursue regarding your possible employment compensation claim.
-Schedule a free consultation with a Chicago final paycheck lawyer at The Zoldan Law Group, PLLC today, through our online contact form or by calling (312) 980-9992.
+Schedule a confidential consultation with a Chicago final paycheck lawyer at The Zoldan Law Group, PLLC today, through our online contact form or by calling (312) 980-9992.

 Regardless of how an employee leaves a company, under Illinois Employment Statute §115/5, they are legally entitled to receive a final paycheck.
 It can be given on the last day of their employment, up until the next scheduled payday, but no later.
 Employers must also comply with a previous employee’s written request to have their final check mailed.

 Additionally, an employer must pay the monetary equivalent of all the employee’s earned and unused vacation time “as part of his or her final compensation at his or her final rate of pay.”
 This is in accordance with state law and the Illinois Wage Payment and Collection Act (WPCA).